Home Warranty Multiple Claims: Limits, Caps & What Happens When You File Often

 Can I file multiple home warranty claims at the same time?

 Yes, most home warranty companies allow you to have multiple open claims simultaneously.
 Each claim is processed independently, typically with a separate contractor assigned to each issue.
-You will owe a service fee for each individual claim, so it's important to weigh the cost of each service call against the value of the repair.
+You will owe a service fee for each individual claim (averaging $108.45 in 2026 per NerdWallet), so it's important to weigh the cost of each service call against the value of the repair.
 If you have concurrent issues, prioritize the most urgent or most expensive ones first.

 Is there a limit to how many home warranty claims I can file per year?

-Most home warranty policies do not impose a strict cap on the number of claims you can file annually.
-However, your policy does have financial caps — per-item limits and annual aggregate limits — that restrict how much the company will pay out in total.
+Most home warranty policies do not impose a strict cap on the number of claims you can file annually, and providers like American Home Shield and First American explicitly state there is no service-request limit.
+However, your policy does have financial caps.
+These per-item limits and annual aggregate limits restrict how much the company will pay out in total.
 Once you've exhausted those dollar caps, additional claims in that same category won't receive full coverage, even if the issue is legitimate and covered.

 Can a home warranty company cancel my policy for filing too many claims?

-Mid-contract cancellations are rare and heavily regulated in most states.
-However, a home warranty company can legally choose not to renew your contract at the end of the term if your claims history makes you unprofitable for them.
-To protect yourself, always file claims for legitimate covered issues, keep maintenance documentation, and review your renewal notice closely each year.
+Mid-contract cancellations are rare and almost always tied to non-payment, fraud, or misrepresentation, not claim volume.
+However, a home warranty company can legally choose not to renew your contract at the end of the term if your claims history makes you unprofitable.
+To protect yourself, always file claims for legitimate covered issues, keep maintenance documentation, and review your contract carefully each year.

 Do home warranty companies raise rates after multiple claims?

 Home warranty companies do not follow the same rate-adjustment rules as home insurance carriers.
 That said, your renewal premium can increase based on your claims history, especially if you had large payouts.
-The best defense is to review home warranty payout limits and compare competing providers at renewal time — you are never locked in once your term expires.
+The best defense is to review payout limits by provider and compare competing providers at renewal time, since you are never locked in once your term expires.
+If you're stuck with a wrongfully denied claim, you can also explore options for suing the home warranty company in small claims court.

 Which home warranty company has the most generous claim policy?